marisiman/developprogramdonasi_BE2024/README.md

 # Program Donasi API (- BackEnd Section)

-Program Donasi is a backend application built using Flask to help manage users, program donasi, donatur and donasi in support of the DevelopProgramDonasi campaign.
+Program Donasi is a backend application built using Flask to help manage users, contact_us, program donasi, donatur and donasi in support of the DevelopProgramDonasi campaign.

 ## Features

 - **User**: Register, log in, update, and delete users.
+- **Contact_us**: Create messages and get list messages.
-- **Program Donasi**: Add, update, and delete contacts.
+- **Program Donasi**: Add, update, and delete programs.
 - **Donatur**: Add, view, update, and delete donature.
 - **Donasi**: Add, view, update, and delete donasi.
 - **Authentication**: Uses JWT for user authentication.